AkashChandra-02/ArduinoAnalogRadar/README.md

 # ArduinoAnalogRadar
-An analog radar system using an Arduino &amp; a Neopixel Strip
+An analog radar system using an Arduino &amp; a Neopixel Ring